tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * In the future, students will be able to view the structure of their table, and all of the values contained within it, using this same line of code.

-Type the following code while explaining what it does line by line.
+Type the following code, while explaining what it does, line by line:

 ```sql
 INSERT INTO customer